hcs42/heapkeeper-old/doc/development.rst

 Until then, you can contact us via email as described on the :doc:`index page <index-main>`.

-The :doc:`todo` file is our "bug and feature tracking" system that we use to track the bugs we find and features that we want to implement.

 Using the version control system
 --------------------------------